awpala/my-omscs-notes/cs-6290/02-metrics-and-evaluation.md

 <img src="./assets/02-011.png" width="650">
 </center>

 What is a **benchmark**?
 A benchmark is comprised of programs and input data agreed upon (i.e., by the target stakeholders, users, companies, etc.) to be used for performance measurements.
-This is typically decided either by a consortium of companies who develop industry standards, and/or groups of users who who are concerned with a particular performance issue.
+This is typically decided either by a consortium of companies who develop industry standards, and/or groups of users who are concerned with a particular performance issue.

 Typically, rather than using a *single* benchmark, a **benchmark suite** is used instead.
 This consists of *multiple* programs (along with their corresponding input data), each of which is representative of some type of particular application class.